eigenlicht/docgen/README.md

 Configuring DocGen
 ------------------

 Create your own docstring templates in the settings, which you can find in the menubar at the top under Addins -> DocGen Settings.
-The default key binding for generating is F8.
+The default key binding for generating docstrings is F8.

 To generate...
-* a function docstring, place your cursor in the line of the function header (i.e. the line with the 'def'-keyword, the function name, arguments, etc.).
+* a function docstring, place your cursor in the line of the function header (i.e. the line with the 'def'-keyword, the function name, arguments, etc.)
-* a class docstring, place your cursor in the line of the class header (i.e. the line with the 'class'-keyword, etc.).
+* a class docstring, place your cursor in the line of the class header (i.e. the line with the 'class'-keyword, etc.)
-* a module docstring, place your cursor in an empty line.
+* a module docstring, place your cursor in an empty line and press the key you assigned to docstring generation or click on Addins -> Generate Docstring.

 The DocGen special directives are: